geawiz/geoviz/2_PMTiles-map/README.md

 </body>
 ```

-## Putting it all together
+## Putting it All Together
 That's it!
 Display tiled data from a PMTiles files is relatively straightforward and can be achieved in few simple steps.
 As before, the complete example code used in this tutorial can be found in the [index.html](./index.html) file in this folder.
 Opening it in a browser should render something like the following image:

 ![Displaying data from a PMTiles file on a Base Map Using MapLibre](./tutorial_2.png)

-## A Vue.js component to display a PMTiles file on a Base Map Using MapLibre
+## A Vue.js Component to Display a PMTiles File on a Base Map Using MapLibre
 Similarly to the [first tutorial](../1_simple-map/README.md), we have prepared a [Vue.js](https://vuejs.org) component that illustrates how to display data from a PMTiles file on a base-map.
 As done before, we are going to use Vue 3 and its [composition API](https://vuejs.org/guide/introduction.html#composition-api).

 The component code closely follows the steps detailed in the HTML case: we add the ``pmtiles`` protocol in the ``onMounted()`` [lifecycle hook](https://vuejs.org/api/composition-api-lifecycle#onmounted) of the component.
 We then link the protocol to the ``map`` object and finally we add a ``source`` and ``layers` to it.